-- You must disclose orally the nature of your conflict in the measure before participating. - You must complete the form and file it within 15 days after the vote occurs with the person responsible for recording the minutes of the meeting, who must incorporate the form in the minutes.
+- · You must disclose orally the nature of your conflict in the measure before participating. - You must complete the form and file it within 15 days after the vote occurs with the person responsible for recording the minutes of the meeting, who must incorporate the form in the minutes.
 A copy of the form must be provided immediately to the other members of the agency, and the form must be read publicly at the next meeting after the form is filed.

-DISCLOSURE OF STATE OFFICER'S INTEREST Ι, Marc Dunbar , hereby disclose that on July 14 20 21 : X inured to my special private gain inured to the special gain or loss inured to the special gain or loss inured to the special gain or loss whom I am retained; or inured to the special gain or loss is the parent, subsidiary, or siblin e my agency which (check one or more) or loss; of my business associate, ; , by investment club together.
-A approval to increase payme ng partner of the Radey Law firm.
-We are partners in an A matter involving his law firm is before the Board of Citizens for ent to his law firm for legal services.
-I believe the matter could fravis, and given our business relationship in the investment club I e on this matter. who i ald violate confidentiality or privilege pursuant to law or rules governing attorneys, a put th the disclosure requirements of this section by disclosing the nature of the interest in se e conflict.
-14-2021 Simolina Simolina Maria Date Filed Signature
+DISCLOSURE OF STATE OFFICER'S INTEREST , hereby disclose that on July 14 , 20 21 : (a) A measure came or will come before my agency which (check one or more) inured to my special private gain or loss; inured to the special gain or loss of my business associate, inured to the special gain or loss of my relative, inured to the special gain or loss of inured to the special gain or loss of ; whom I am retained; or inured to the special gain or loss of whom I am retained; or inured to the special gain or loss of is the parent, subsidiary, or sibling organization of a principal which has retained me. (b) The measure before my agency and the nature of my conflicting interest in the measure is as follows: Travis Miller is the managing partner of the Radey Law firm.
+We are partners in an investment club together.
+A matter involving his law firm is before the Board of Citizens for approval to increase payment to his law firm for legal services.
+I believe the matter could result in a special gain for Travis, and given our business relationship in the investment club I am abstaining from the vote on this matter.
+If disclosure of specific information would violate confidentiality or privilege pursuant to law or rules governing attorneys, a who is also an attorney, may comply with the disclosure requirements of this section by disclosing the nature of the interest in as to provide the public with notice of the conflict.
+7-14-2021 Date Filed Signature